 First you can either make your own pie shell or buy one.
 Just do not pre-bake the crust.
 Then make the pumpkin pecan pie filling by mixing together the brown sugar, salt, cinnamon, pumpkin, 3 eggs lightly beaten, dark corn syrup, and vanilla extract together in a large mixing bowl until combined well.
 Pour into the pastry pie shell.
 Sprinkle with chopped pecans.

 Place chopped pecans around the outer edge of filling.
 Bake at 425-degrees F for 15 minutes then reduce oven temperature to 350-degrees F. Continue baking for 25 minutes more or until a knife inserted in the center comes out clean.

 I’m pretty sure if your family likes pumpkin pie and pecan pie they will love this pie!

 Cool and serve with fresh whipped cream if desired.
 Make this Pumpkin Pecan Pie for your family and friends today!

-Pumpkin Pecan Pie - A cross between our two favorite pies Pumpkin Pecan Pie has become a Thanksgiving and Christmas favorite.
+A cross between our two favorite pies Pumpkin Pecan Pie has become a family favorite and a must make for our Thanksgiving and Christmas dessert table.

 - 3/4 cup dark brown sugar